marczak01/marczak01/README.md

 - 👋 Hi, I’m @marczak01
-- 👀 I’m interested in Python/Django projects
+- 👀 I’m interested in Python/Django and projects which uses SQL
-- 🌱 I’m currently learning Django, React.js
+- 🌱 I’m currently learning Python/Django and working with SQL,
-- 💞️ I’m looking to collaborate on Django projects
+- 💞️ I’m looking to collaborate on projects based on my tech set.
 - 📫 How to reach me -> marczak01@icloud.com